thetisproject/thetis/docs/source/developer_notes.rst

 This is the normal workflow when Firedrake makes a major release and Thetis ``release`` should become the compatible state from ``main``.
-The goal is to tag only a commit that has passed Thetis CI in the latest stable Firedrake release container.
+The goal is to tag only a commit that has passed Thetis CI in the Firedrake release container.

 Before moving ``release``, check whether the final state of the old stable line already has the intended tag.
 If it does not, preserve it with a tag using the